-These pediatric dose recommendations are based on studies in which VFEND was administered as the powder oral suspension formulation.
+The oral dose recommendation for children is based on studies in which voriconazole was administered as the powder for oral suspension formulation.
 Bioequivalence between the powder for oral suspension and tablets has not been investigated in a pediatric population.
 Considering the assumed limited gastro-enteric transit time in pediatrics, the absorption of tablets may be different in pediatric compared to adult patients.

 Generic Name: Voriconazole

 Trade Name: VFEND®

-CDS Effective Date: March 16, 2020
+CDS Effective Date: October 28, 2022

-Supersedes: April 18, 2016
+Supersedes: February 28, 2022

 Approved by BPOM:

+Use in all other adolescents (12 to 14 years and \geq 50 kg; 15 to 16 years regardless of body weight)

-Adolescents (12 to 16 years of age) should be dosed as adults.
+Voriconazole should be dosed as adults.